Workplace Wellness Data

-In 2012, the Wyoming Survey & Analysis Center conducted a state-wide survey of worksite wellness practices and policies on behalf of MDH .
+In 2012, the Wyoming Survey & Analysis Center conducted a statewide survey of worksite wellness practices and policies on behalf of MDH.
 Its purpose was to assess the prevalence and types of worksite wellness policies at worksites of various sizes throughout Minnesota.
-It found that,

-- 87% of all worksites are receptive to worksite wellness policies
+- 87 percent of all worksites are receptive to worksite wellness policies

 - Two-thirds have a written policy regarding tobacco use; however, less than a quarter of small worksites have one

-- Only 26%--23% of small worksites and 51% of large worksites--promote QUITPLAN, a free smoking cessation program
+- Only 26 percent — 23 percent of small worksites and 51 percent of large worksites — promote QUITPLAN, a free smoking cessation program

-- Less that 7% have policies regarding nutrition, physical activity
+- Less than 7 percent have policies regarding nutrition, physical activity

 The State of Worksite Wellness in America

 In 2012, the Alliance for a Healthier Minnesota conducted a national and Minnesota survey of employers.
 Some key findings:

 - More than 4 out of 5 businesses rate worksite wellness as very or somewhat beneficial

 - Almost 9 out of 10 strongly agree or somewhat agree that worksite wellness initiatives help workers develop healthier lifestyles

 - Almost 3 out of 4 strongly agree or somewhat agree that worksite wellness initiatives reduce absenteeism